Computer Elbow Symptoms: What They Mean And How To Find Relief

 A 60‑Second Break Script You'll Actually Use

-Key point: One minute per hour pays off.
+One minute per hour pays off.
 Stand.
 Unclench your jaw.
 Roll shoulders back twice.
 Shake out hands.
-Extend arms, palms down: gently flex and extend wrists for 5 breaths each.
+Extend arms, palms down and gently flex and extend wrists for 5 breaths.
 Open and close your hands 10 times.
-Place hands on ribs: take two slow nasal breaths.
-Sit, reset wrists neutral, resume.
+Place hands on ribs and take two slow nasal breaths.

 A Simple Weekly Progression Plan